Elizabeth Ann Blaesing: Biography

 Blaesing died in Oregon on November 17, 2005.
-The family did not make a public announcement about the death; however, her son Thomas Blaesing did confirm the event during an interview, according to the May 31, 2006, edition of the Cleveland Plain Dealer.
+The family did not make a public announcement, but her son, Thomas Blaesing, confirmed her death during an interview, according to the May 31, 2006, edition of the Cleveland Plain Dealer.
 According to Blaesing's son, his mother was not interested in seeking DNA evidence confirming paternity.
 Some scholars argued that the Blaesings had a "moral and civic responsibility" to provide their DNA for comparative purposes.